- Features and Benefits

 - Deploying all changes (code and config) via a pipeline allows verification and validation, for example, a pipeline can check for potential route naming collisions, or an invalid security policy

-- The Weaveworks team uses "diff" and "sync" tools such as the open source kubediff, as well as internal tools like "terradiff" and "ansiblediff" (for Terraform and Ansible, respectively), that compare the intended state cluster state with actual state.
+- The Weaveworks team uses "diff" and "sync" tools such as the open-source kubediff, as well as internal tools like "terradiff" and "ansiblediff" (for Terraform and Ansible, respectively), that compare the intended state cluster state with the actual state.

-- The AppDirect engineering team write Ambassador configuration within each team's Kubernetes service YAML manifests.
+- The AppDirect engineering team writes Ambassador Edge Stack configurations within each team's Kubernetes service YAML manifests.
 These are stored in git and follow the same review/approval process as any other code unit, and the CD pipeline listens on changes to the git repo and applies the diff to Kubernetes